 DevOps has been there in the industry for quite some time.
-But in the recent years this has become one of the hottest trend that every business is talking about.
+But in recent years this has become one of the hottest trends that every business is talking about.
 DevOps is more of a paradigm shift, a cultural transformation than a new technique to be adopted.
 It aims at blocking all the barriers between the IT operations and Developers.
 This would help prevent unprecedented hurdles in the development phase and avoid delays.

 What does devops do?